-Good attendance means that children usually make good, consistent progress in their school learning.
-We expect good attendance from our pupils, in order for them to make the most of the opportunities that the school has to offer.
-We rely on our partnership with parents to ensure that this is achieved as it is the responsibility of the parents to see that children attend school regularly and are punctual on all occasions.
+We expect good attendance from our pupils to make the most of our school’s opportunities.
+We rely on our partnership with parents to ensure that this is achieved.
+It is the responsibility of the parents to see that children attend school regularly and are punctual on all occasions.

-Our school day starts at 8.45am with times tables development, class registers are marked at 9.00 am.
-Pupils who are not present for registration will be marked as absent initially.
-If they arrive within the following 15minutes, the mark will be changed to late.
-If you child arrives any later, a note/explanation will be required.
+The official start of the school day is 9am, when registers are called and sent to the school office.
+Pupils who are not present for registration will be marked absent.
+Any arrivals to school past 9am need to go via the office.
+If they arrive within the following 15 minutes, the mark will be changed to late.
+If your child comes any later, a note/explanation is required.

 Unauthorised absence is:

-From the 1st September 2013, all schools were unable to authorise any requests for absences relating to holidays in term time.
-We do appreciate that some parents who work for the armed services have to take holidays at the instruction of their employers and therefore cannot avoid school time.
+School is only able to grant holiday requests in term time in exceptional circumstances.
+We appreciate that some parents who work for the armed services have to take holidays at the instruction of their employers and therefore cannot avoid school time.
 Other exceptional circumstances could include unforeseen or unavoidable family situations.
-These are the families for whom the system is designed.
-Only in exceptional circumstances can extended holidays be agreed with the Headteacher’s approval.
-Holiday prices, last minute deals and the fact that the parents have booked a holiday before checking with the school are not considered to be exceptional circumstances.